DIDSR/calzone/paper/paper.md

     n_samples=1000
 )
 ```
-and a structured numpy array will be returned.
+and a structured NumPy array will be returned.

 ## Subgroup analysis
 `calzone` will perform subgroup analysis by default in the command line user interface.
 If the user input CSV file contains a subgroup column, the program will compute metrics for the entire dataset and for each subgroup.